 And if you eat meat, consider some local delicacies: alpaca steak and roasted guinea pig (or cuy).
 I wasn’t a huge fan of the guinea pig: it tasted OK (a mix between chicken and bacon), but there was a too much fat for my liking and a lot of bones to pick the meat off (it is usually served whole, with its head still on!).
 However, I did enjoy a tender alpaca steak and chicha, a local corn-based alcoholic drink, at Deva, which offers traditional Peruvian food.
 I was recommended to visit this place by a Peruvian friend who lives in Cusco.
 It proved that rule that restaurants in which local people eat are normally the best!
 If you don’t fancy Peruvian, international cuisines are available in Cusco, like Italian and Japanese.

 Visiting Qorikancha (or Coricancha, Koricancha or Qoricancha) is a top thing to do in Cusco.

 It is the site of the most important temple in the Inca Empire, built to honour Inti, the sun god.
 The interior walls are thought to have been plated in gold by the Incas, making them shine like the sun.
 However, you guessed it, the Conquisators destroyed most of the temple and built their own monument on top of the foundations – the Santo Domingo Convent.

 You can still see the remains of the Inca temple foundation, though: it is the dark, rounded structure at the base of the building.
 This masonry is the ashlar style, which involves precisely cut cuboid stones fitted together.

-There’s a museum on-site, where you can see inside the Inca-built foundations, the surrounding complex and learn about the history of the building.
+There’s a museum on-site, where you can see inside the Inca-built foundations and the surrounding complex and learn about the history of the building.